weskoerber/cmake-template/README.md

 #### `src/hello`

 The code for the sample library lives here.
-By default it is not linked to either the main `cmake-template` binary or the `cmake-template-test` binary.
+Implementations and private headers for the `hello` library live here.